 I’ve been now using Bain & Savon Shampoo Bar for about 3-4 weeks and overall, it’s really good, I am quite happy with everything, the only downside to mention is that when I comb my hair, there is some kind of residue left on my comb so I have to clean my comb more often now that I use this shampoo bar.
 It could be that I used too much of a product on my hair and it didn’t rinse well (although it doesn’t look like it or feel like it), but I am not sure.

 Bain & Savon recommend on their website to use an apple cider vinegar hair rinse after wash which is something I haven’t tried yet so maybe after I give this a try, the problem with residue on my comb will disappear.

 EDIT April 2019: I have now tried the apple cider vinegar rinse and wow, what a big difference this makes!
-My hair feels totally transformed, softer and even and more manageable, it’s amazing!
+My hair feels totally transformed, softer and even more manageable, it’s amazing!
 When I use this hair rinse, I don’t get any residue on my comb and there is also no residue on my hair whatsoever.
-You really have to try this, it’s a game changer (I recommend you buy organic apple cider vinegar).
+You really have to try this, it’s a game-changer (I recommend you buy organic apple cider vinegar).
 Initially, your hair may smell a little bit of apple cider vinegar but the smell won’t linger on your hair for long.
-To do this rinse, put a few tablespoons of vinegar in 1 litre of warm water and then slowly pour over your hair.
+To do this rinse, put a few tablespoons of vinegar in 1 litre of warm water and then slowly pour it over your hair.
 Leave for about a minute (or less) and then quickly rinse with water.